Appeal to Board of Directors

 - An applicant should submit a written letter of appeal to the Chair of the FCCPT Board of Directors within thirty (30) days of receipt of the evaluation report.
 The written letter of appeal should be mailed to the FCCPT address listed on the Contact Us section of this website.
 The request should outline the appeal and the reasons for the appeal.

-- The Appeal fee must accompany the letter of appeal (see Application Fee Schedule for current Appeal fee).
+- The Appeal fee must accompany the letter of appeal.
 If it is determined that the evaluation report was not prepared according to policies, the fee will be refunded.

 - The Chair shall appoint three (3) members of the Board of Directors to serve as an appeals committee.
 The committee, called the Appeals Review Committee, shall convene to consider the appeal, review materials and make a final recommendation to the Board of Directors.
 Meetings may be held virtually.